California moray

 The California moray (Gymnothorax mordax) is a moray eel of the family Muraenidae, found in the eastern Pacific from just north of Santa Barbara to Santa Maria Bay in Baja California.
 They are the only species of moray eel found off California, and one of the few examples of a subtropical moray.
 They typically occupy boulder or cobble habitats up to 40 m in depth.
 They can attain lengths of about 5 ft (1.52 m) and are believed to live for upwards of 22–26 years.
 Like other morays, they have no pelvic or pectoral fins or gill covers.

 Habitat and distribution

-California morays are a common sight on rocky reefs surrounding islands in southern California (notably, Catalina Islandin the California Channel Islands) and other islands in the Pacific.
+California morays are a common sight on rocky reefs surrounding islands in southern California (notably, Catalina Island in the California Channel Islands) and other islands in the Pacific.
 Their geographic distribution extends from Point Conception, California to Magdalena Bay, Baja California.

 California moray juveniles can live in tide pools while adults live in deeper waters.
 Adult California morays have high site fidelity, remaining in the same general location throughout their adult lives.